robert7/nixnote2/src/qevercloud/README.md

 * [NotePoster](https://github.com/d1vanov/QEverCloud-example-NotePoster) is an example app using QEverCloud library to post notes to Evernote.
 * [QEverCloud packaging](https://github.com/d1vanov/QEverCloud-packaging) repository contains various files and scripts required for building QEverCloud packages for various platforms and distributions.
 * [QEverCloudGenerator](https://github.com/d1vanov/QEverCloudGenerator) repository contains the parser of [Evernote Thrift IDL files](https://github.com/evernote/evernote-thrift) generating headers and sources for QEverCloud library.
+* [libquentier](https://github.com/d1vanov/libquentier) is a library for creating of feature rich full sync Evernote clients built on top of QEverCloud
+* [Quentier](https://github.com/d1vanov/quentier) is an open source desktop note taking app capable of working as Evernote client built on top of libquentier and QEverCloud